• Leftovers Biryani

 2. blend soup sporadically with immersion blender until desired consistency reached (optional)

-3. dice chicken into bite-sized pieces, return to pot
+3. dice chicken into bite-sized pieces, or shred and return to pot

 Stovetop